polygomic/polygomic-edge/README.md

 [![codecov](https://codecov.io/gh/0xPolygon/polygon-edge/branch/develop/graph/badge.svg?token=PXEADRC1IW)](https://codecov.io/gh/0xPolygon/polygon-edge)
 ## Polygon Edge

-Polygon Edge is a modular and extensible framework for building Ethereum-compatible blockchain networks.
+Polygomic Edge is a modular and extensible framework for building Ethereum-compatible blockchain networks.

-To find out more about Polygon, visit the [official website](https://polygon.technology/).
+To find out more about Polygomic, visit the [official website](https://polygon.technology/).

 WARNING: This is a work in progress so architectural changes may happen in the future.
 The code has not been audited yet, so please contact [Polygon Edge team](mailto:edge@polygon.technology) if you would like to use it in production.